Yayan Ganda Hayat Mulyana: Career

 After his presidential service, Yayan served as consul general in Sydney from 12 October 2014 to 31 December 2017.
 In 2015, the consulate general he led was vandalized with paint balloons filled with fake blood and red spray as well as received anonymous threatening letters in response to the execution of two Australian Bali Nine drug trafficker, Andrew Chan and Myuran Sukumaran.
 Yayan then cooperated with local police, federal authorities, and diplomatic protection units, and requested an investigation on the identity and motive of the perpetrator, though it was never found.
 Despite the threats during this period, Yayan continued to maintain the consulate general's services including immigration, media, and student support.

 As consul general, Yayan continued to push for the improvement of relations between Indonesia and Australia, describing it as a relation between soulmates.
 He promoted Indonesia through education by collaborating with Australian schools to hold Indonesian language and other Indonesia-related programs.
 The consulate general also held an "Indonesia Beautiful" fashion show in Sydney in 2017 to strengthen relations in creative industry and fashion between the two countries.

 Upon serving in Australia, on 4 April 2018 Yayan was named as the chief of the foreign ministry education and training center.
 At the end of his term, the COVID-19 pandemic that occurred pushed the center to continue develop its existing learning management system (LMS).
 Yayan planned the LMS as the core of the center's existence as a corporate university for the foreign ministry.

 Yayan (far left) with the United States Deputy Assistant Secretary for Maritime and Mainland Southeast Asia Melissa A. Brown in 2024.

 After leading the center for around four years, on 27 April 2022 Yayan was named as the chief of the foreign policy strategy agency, which was the foreign ministry's research and development department.
 In August 2024, President Joko Widodo nominated Yayan as Indonesia's ambassador to Sweden, with concurrent accreditation to Latvia.
 He passed an assessment held by the House of Representative's first commission in September that year. and was installed by President Prabowo Subianto on 24 March 2025.
-He presented his credentials to King of Sweden Carl XVI Gustaf on 11 September 2025.
+He presented his credentials to King of Sweden Carl XVI Gustaf on 11 September 2025 and president of Latvia Edgars Rinkēvičs on 18 December 2025.